REGISTER HERE TO APPLY FOR QALAMBAAZ 2022

-Qalambaaz is a six-month, remote mentoring program run under Iram's Parveen Shah Productions banner in association with Faisal Kapadia's Mind Map Communications.
+Qalambaaz is turning 8 this year!
+The fellowship is a six-month, remote mentoring program run under Iram's Parveen Shah Productions banner in association with Faisal Kapadia's Mind Map Communications.
 During this virtually run fellowship, fellows residing in South Asia are matched with (international or local) experienced screenwriters who act as mentors.
 Over the course of bi-monthly video check ins and a strict calendar, mentors help guide fellows' stories into full length feature screenplays.
 The tangible promise of Pakistan's first professional scriptwriting lab, now in its seventh year of running, is a completed full length feature screenplay at the culmination of the six-month program.

 In addition to the international mentorship, on the ground in Karachi (virtual for those not in Karachi), Framji Minwalla does film theory sessions.
 He breaks down international classics by viewing the films and discussing screenwriting strategies during these sessions.

 The focus of Qalambaaz is to spread awareness of the structure of cinematic storytelling starting from script and our goal is to infuse enough screenwriters in the local film industries of South Asia to sustain and implement rigour in the craft of screenwriting before a single frame is shot.
 We believe this is one of the most urgent and initial steps in building a sustained cinematic industry in the region.